What is the prepayment price cap?

 No. Your supplier must automatically ensure its charges to you fall to the level or below the prepayment price cap we set if you have a prepayment meter (excluding ‘interoperable’ smart meters).

-For prepayment meter customers, it’s due to end by 2020.
+For prepayment meter customers, it’s expected to end by 2020.
 By then we expect smart metersopen key term pop-up, alongside other advances in the energy industry, to bring about easier access to better deals.

 We update the level of the prepayment price cap every six months, in April and October.
 As the energy regulator, Ofgem administers and sets the level for the price cap, using a methodology set by the Competition and Markets Authority (CMA).
 We do this based on a broad estimate of how much it costs an efficient supplier to provide gas and/or electricity services to these customers.